jpomykala/jpomykala.github.io/_posts/2018-08-04-serverless-contact-form-on-static-page.md

 ### Conclusion

-We can scale this technique to multiple web pages with ease, but this solution in current form has few downsides.
+We can scale this technique to multiple web pages with ease, but this **solution in current form has few downsides.**
-For now the only one protection against DDoS or some similar attack is rate limiter included in Lambda function.
+For now the only one protection against DDoS or some similar attack is **rate limiter included in Lambda function**.
 Right now there is no bot protection, no captcha or something like that.
 We can add Google re-captcha on the contact form and setup rate limiting on both API Gateway and Lambda function, to avoid unnecessary costs.

+### Update 2021-02-23
+So far I didn't have any issues with this solution.
+I've never received any SPAM or message from a bot. 😄